 height, weight, fertility, growth study

-Scott, Eugenie and Bajema, Carl J., "Height, Weight, and Fertility Among Participants of the Third Harvard Groth Study" (1982).
+Scott, Eugenie and Bajema, Carl J., "Height, Weight, and Fertility Among Participants of the Third Harvard Growth Study" (1982).
 Peer Reviewed Publications.
-Paper 32.
+32.